-What are the different types of sugar-sweetened beverages that are consumed during the day (water, the, chocolate, cola, sparkled drinks; fruit juices etc.)
+What are the different types of sugar-sweetened beverages and foods that are consumed during the day (water, the, chocolate, cola, sparkled drinks, fruit juices etc.)

-- The objective of this action is to make students aware of the types of sugar that exist and also of the amount of extrinsic sugar present in certain beverages and in foods that they consume regularly. - Recommended Consumption: no more than 25 grams of free sugars per day (or 5% of total energy intake) (Guideline: Sugars Intake for Adults and Children.
+- The objective of this action is to make students aware of the types of sugar that exist and also of the amount of extrinsic sugar present in certain beverages and foods that they consume regularly. - Recommended Consumption: no more than 25 grams of free sugars per day (or 5% of total energy intake) (Guideline: Sugars Intake for Adults and Children.
 (2015).
 World Health Organization.)

 - The teacher starts the lesson explaining what is the quantity of sugar contained in different types of sugar-sweetened beverages and food; then a round of questions. - For Example: How much sugar do you think Cola contains?
-How much sugar biscuit contain? - Explain how the consumption of beverages and food with high contents of sugar may affect health.
+How much sugar biscuit contain?

-- Talking about the importance of the "healthy way" to consume sugarsweetened beverages and food during the day? (how often do you drink beverages that contain a high quantity of sugar) - Which kind of beverage do you think is better when you are thirsty? - Once this reflection on the questions asked is complete, the tutor can explain the types of sugar that exist: free sugar and intrinsic sugar.
-It is also important for students to know the recommended intake of free sugar: 25 grams of free sugar per day - Put on the main table of the room the beverage brought from home for that day and try to categorize them based on their sugar content.
-The teacher puts for every beverage the matching quantity of sugar cubes/ sachets of sugar/spoons of sugar. - Discuss which ones are better to be drunk often and which ones sometimes.
+- Explain how the consumption of beverages and food with high contents of sugar may affect health. - Talking about the importance of the "healthy way" to consume sugarsweetened beverages and food during the day? (how often do you drink beverages that contain a high quantity of sugar) - Which kind of beverage do you think is better when you are thirsty? - Once this reflection on the questions asked is complete, the tutor can explain the types of sugar that exist: free sugar and intrinsic sugar.
+It is also important for students to know the recommended intake of free sugar: 25 grams of free sugar per day - Put on the main table of the room the beverages and food brought from home for that day and try to categorize them based on their sugar content.
+The teacher puts for every beverage and food the matching quantity of sugar cubes/sachets of sugar/spoons of sugar. - Discuss which ones are better to be drunk often and which ones sometimes. - Look at the beverages and food' machine/coffee shop that you have at school: which kinds of beverages are there inside?
+Analyze and compare them about how much sugar they contain.